 Who Has To Prove What In A Jury Trial?

 This is another crucial aspect to emphasize to the jury.
 It's the defense's responsibility to educate the jurors and correct any misconceptions.
 If a juror believes the person is guilty simply because they are charged with a crime, they need to be shown that this is not the case.
 If they had to vote right now before the trial started, they would vote not guilty because the person is presumed innocent.
+This role of the defense in shaping the jury's understanding is a powerful and essential part of the trial process.

 How Do You Go About Picking A Jury In Los Angeles?

 Basically, what you do is bring in about fifty to sixty jurors.
-Each side typically has about ten peremptory challenges – meaning they can get rid of a juror who they don't think is fair by way of a peremptory challenge, and then once they're done.
+Each side typically has about ten peremptory challenges – meaning they can get rid of a juror whom they don't think is fair by way of a peremptory challenge.
 A peremptory challenge is a right in jury selection for the attorneys to reject a certain number of potential jurors without stating a reason.
+Once they're done, they can no longer do that, so you obviously want to use your peremptory challenges wisely.
+Randomly, jurors are seated in a jury box of twelve people.

 Each side can ask the judge questions depending on the type of case.
 For example, if it's a weapon case, the judge can ask if somebody has issues with guns and gun violence or whether they think they can be fair in a case like that.

-Then there are just the peremptory challenges where you're pretty much able to get rid of a juror if you don't think they're going to be fair to your side.
+Then there are just the peremptory challenges, where you're pretty much able to get rid of a juror if you don't think they're going to be fair to your side.

 Obviously, as a defense attorney, you want to keep track of who you got rid of and why in case the prosecutors were ever to challenge and say that you're getting rid of jurors because of their race, or because of their gender, or for some other improper reason, and then you can justify why you got rid of that person.